• Contact us to find out when the course will be offered next

 Sonja Maurer-Dass

-Sonja Maurer-Dass is a Canadian musicologist and harpsichordist.
-She is a PhD candidate in Musicology at The University of Western Ontario (London, Ontario, Canada) where she will complete her doctorate in the summer of 2025.
-Additionally, she holds a master’s degree in Musicology specializing in late medieval English choral music from York University (Toronto, Canada).
-Sonja has taught Baroque music history at McMaster University (Hamilton, ON, Canada) and undergraduate tutorials on different topics in musicology and music theory at The University of Western Ontario.
-Her work has been published in The Medieval Magazine, Ancient History magazine, and on Medievalists.net.
+Dr. Sonja Maurer-Dass is a Canadian musicologist and harpsichordist.
+She holds a PhD in Musicology from The University of Western Ontario (London, Ontario, Canada) and a master's degree in Musicology specializing in late medieval English choral music from York University (Toronto, Ontario, Canada).
+Sonja has taught Baroque music history at McMaster University (Hamilton, Ontario, Canada) and undergraduate tutorials on different topics in musicology and music theory at The University of Western Ontario.
+Her work has been published in The Medieval Magazine, Ancient History Magazine, and on Medievalists.net.

 • Start Learning